JosipHuzovic/Cybersecurity-Portfolio/README.md

 # Josip Huzovic – Cybersecurity & IT Portfolio

-Welcome!
-I'm Josip, a cybersecurity graduate passionate about system defense, incident response, and practical, lab-based learning.
-This portfolio showcases my hands-on projects, from malware simulation to homelab network defense, all developed in controlled environments to reflect real-world challenges.
+I'm Josip, a cybersecurity graduate focused on building and testing real-world attack and defense scenarios.
+Projects range from USB-based ransomware simulations to SIEM tuning and log correlation inside enterprise-style virtual labs.

 Everything here was built for educational and demonstrative purposes, and tested safely in isolated virtual labs.